hpi-swa/RSqueak/README.md

 [Codespeed](https://www.hpi.uni-potsdam.de/hirschfeld/codespeed/).
 Very specific
 to RSqueak.
 Probably not useful for re-use.

+## API
+A public API server should just run the `benchmark-api.py` script.
+In its `config.py` the `BENCHMARK_MACHINES` might have to be overwritten.

+## Worker
+Each worker should run `benchmark-control.py`.
+This will run the queue and worker, and also allow selfupdate triggering.
+An example of how this can be run is in `xinitrc`.
+In its `config.py` the `BINARY_BASENAME` might have to be overwritten.

 Note: how to get a system+vm version string:
 ```smalltalk
 FileStream stdout